 - Underride Accidents.
 Underride accidents also regularly cause fatal injuries.
 This happens when the vehicle behind a tractor-trailer collides with the back of the truck.

 - Blind Spot Crashes.
 Because of their size, big rigs have considerably larger blind spots than the average vehicle.
-If a truck is trying to change lanes or merge and doesn’t check their blind spots properly, they risk striking a vehicle nearby.
+If an 18 wheeler is trying to change lanes or merge and doesn’t check their blind spots properly, they risk striking a vehicle nearby.

 - Wide Turn Wrecks.
 Turning accidents most often happen when a truck is trying to make a right-hand turn.
 If the driver swings too far left, they right crushing a car into the curb.